Vital Edges for (s,t)-mincut: Efficient Algorithms, Compact Structures, and Optimal Sensitivity Oracle: A Mincut Cover for All Vital Edges

-Let $e$ be a vital edge, and let $C(e)$ be a mincut for $e$.
-In case of undirected graphs, each edge of $C(e)$ is a contributing edge of $C(e)$.
-However, in directed graphs, there may exist edges incoming to $C(e)$.
-Any such incoming edge, say $e'$, is not a contributing edge of $C(e)$, and certainly, any mincut for edge $e'$ is different from $C(e)$.
+Let $e$ be a vital edge, and let $C$ be a mincut for $e$.
+In undirected graphs, recall that each edge belonging to the edge-set of $C$ is a contributing edge of $C$.
+However, in directed graphs, there may exist edges incoming to $C$.
+Any such incoming edge, say $e'$, is not a contributing edge of $C$, and certainly, any mincut for edge $e'$ is different from $C$.
 Can $e'$ be a vital edge?
 The following lemma answers this question in negation.
-It crucially exploits the properties of $(s,t)$-maxflow across $C(e)$ as stated in Theorem \ref{thm : a special assignment of flow}. \begin{lemma} For a vital edge $e$, each incoming edge of $C(e)$ is a nonvital edge. \end{lemma} \begin{proof} Let $e'$ be an incoming edge of $C(e)$.
-It follows from Theorem \ref{thm : a special assignment of flow}(1) that there is a maximum $(s,t)$-flow $f$ such that $f_{in}(C(e))=0$.
+It crucially exploits the properties of maximum $(s,t)$-flow across $C$ as stated in \textsc{GenFlowCut} Property (Theorem \ref{thm : a special assignment of flow}). \begin{lemma} If $C$ is a mincut for a vital edge, each incoming edge of $C$ must be a nonvital edge. \end{lemma} \begin{proof} Let $e'$ be an incoming edge of $C$.
+It follows from Theorem \ref{thm : a special assignment of flow}(1) that there is a maximum $(s,t)$-flow $f$ such that $f_{in}(C)=0$.
 So $e'$ does not carry any flow in maximum $(s,t)$-flow $f$.
-Hence, it follows from Lemma \ref{lem : vital edge in every maximum flow} that $e'$ is not a vital edge in $G$. \end{proof}

-An $(s,t)$-cut, by definition, partitions the set of vertices into two sets -- one containing vertex $s$ and another containing $t$.
-Interestingly, the following theorem, which can be seen as a corollary of Lemma \ref{lem:incoming-edge-irrelevant}, establishes that a mincut of a vital edge $e$ defines a partition of all the vital edges into three sets.
+Hence, it follows from Lemma \ref{lem : vital edge in every maximum flow} that $e'$ is not a vital edge in $G$. \end{proof} The following lemma, which can be seen as a corollary of Lemma \ref{lem:incoming-edge-irrelevant}, establishes that a mincut for a vital edge partitions all the vital edges into three sets.